 The cyber profession was, is and will remain for the right reasons typically the field of IT — for people with technical skills.
 These skills “can be taught with time and effort,” as Dimple Ahluwalia points out.
 Yet, there are also other skills that may not be gained that easily, if at all.

 A group of professionals with military backgrounds highlights in the paper, “The Future Cybersecurity Workforce: Going Beyond Technical Skills for Successful Cyber Performance,” the need for the “combination of technical skills, domain-specific knowledge, and social intelligence to be successful”.
-The social aspect of human behaviour on the network is a critical component.
+The social aspect of human behavior on the network is a critical component.
 There is a need — as former military personnel highlight — for system thinkers, team players, motivated learners, communicators, those with a deep sense of duty, and a blend of technical and social skills.
 There is a call for the inclusion of categories such as:

 - Key personality traits: Extraversion, agreeableness, conscientiousness, emotional stability, and openness to experience